 The small team and open startup atmosphere -- one where working close and collaborating with those around you is the norm -- is something Chris realized early on that he loved, and something he appreciates most about leading his team at Innovative.

-Joining Innovative in 2012 as a developer before transitioning into Account Management, and finally into his current role as Team Lead, what Chris enjoys most now is the people he’s surrounded by, whether it’s the personality-based hires on his team, the leadership team he interfaces with daily, or the clients looking to better their customer experiences.
+Joining Innovative in 2012 as a developer before transitioning into Account Management, and finally into his current role as Interim Vice President of Application Services Operations, what Chris enjoys most now is the people he’s surrounded by, whether it’s the personality-based hires on his team, the leadership team he interfaces with daily, or the clients looking to better their customer experiences.
 Chris acknowledges that IT is more than a set of requirements, and oftentimes requires the hard work of asking more questions before they can be answered.

 Chris is no stranger to hard work.
 He credits both his family as well as his coaches for the work ethic he developed early on.
 A lifelong soccer player, he discovered crew as a freshman at RIT, and quickly fell in love with its level of athleticism and competition.
 It was at RIT that he met his wife Fredyne, where they both now serve as the men’s and women’s novice crew coaches.